mk-mukul/first_project/README.md

 # first_project

-This project show graph of crops production in different districts of India
+This project shows graph of crops production in different districts of India